 Both Xerox and ACS sell products to customers based in the European Union.
 The EC Merger Regulation (Regulation 139 of 2004) requires notification of and approval by the European Commission of mergers or acquisitions involving parties with worldwide sales and European Union sales exceeding given thresholds.
-Xerox and ACS plan to file a formal notification of the merger with the European Commission at the appropriate time.
+Xerox and ACS filed a formal notification of the merger with the European Commission on December 4, 2009.
 The European Commission will have 25 business days after receipt of such formal notification, which period may be extended by the European Commission in certain circumstances, to issue its decision regarding the merger.